-The Company's principal operating subsidiary in the UK (TSUK) has published its Gender Pay Gap Report for 2025, which is available on the TSUK website.
-Further information in relation to the Gender Pay Gap is available on page 13 of this Annual Report.
+The Company's principal operating subsidiary m the UK (TSUK) has published its Gender Pay Gap Report for 2024, which is available on the TSE Website.
+Further information in relation to the Gender Pay Gap is available on page 14 of the Annual Report.